-Elizabeth O'Kane is an award winning sculptor and painter working in Dublin.
+Elizabeth O'Kane is an award winning sculptor and painter, originally from Northern Ireland, now working in Dublin.
 Her work follows the realist tradition.

 Elizabeth is interested in anatomy, portraiture, and movement.
 She sculpts people, animals, and birds, working in clay, casting in bronze, and carving in stone.
 Public sculpture commissions include